StructifyAI/structify-python/docs/source/examples/example1.rst

 This information is not readily available, but you can determine it by periodically checking company websites, press releases, and SEC filings.
 The goal being to regularly check if there have been any changes.
 Of course, since all the websites "Team" or "About Us" pages are all formatted differently, this is a near impossible scraping task to execute with high accuracy.

-Structify disrupts the manual processes in the status quo and allows you to easily collect this information to track any changes.
+Structify allows you to easily collect this information to track any changes.

 Step 1: Upload Your Existing Board Members Dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~